codersMom/angular100-labs-2020-06-22/Ch01-Overview/1vs-code/README.md

 ## NOTES for THROUGHOUT the course

+* When you open a README file such as this - follow all steps to the bottom of teh document
 * Please pay attention to detail.
 Follow each step carefully.
 * If you ever feel lost - ask your instructor or neighbor.
 Much is learned in helping each other.
 * Throughout the course the terms **folder** and **directory** are used interchangeable.